daviddechaux/Kingmaker/readme.md

-# Kingmaker interactive
+# Kingmaker interactive map

-The app is an interactive map for Kingmaker.
+The app is an interactive map for the Kingmaker campaign.
 [Site](http://kerchiefed-turnarou.000webhostapp.com/)

 Last update : 17/03/2019 18h24